Privacy Policy

 Legal basis for processing

 We process your data as described in this policy because we have a legitimate need to do so to deliver our fundraising ambitions.
 Some processing of data may be carried out to perform a contract with you, such as processing your donation, or as required by law, such as the completion of due diligence or fulfilment of Gift Aid requirements.
-We would only use your email or text information to contact you about fundraising and marketing if we have provided your consent to do so and you will always have the opportunity to opt out of communications from any channel at any time.
+We may, where legislations permit, send you details about our fundraising events or related marketing contents, you can opt out of these types of communications at any time by using the unsubscribe options or notify us using our contact details.

 Our duty